AwkJay/Flammable-Gas-Detection-with-Blynk-IoT/README.md

 _An Arduino-based IoT project utilizing the MQ2 gas detection sensor to monitor and alert gas levels in real-time.
 The project integrates with the Blynk IoT platform to display sensor data, send notifications, and enable remote control via a mobile app.
 Ideal for detecting combustible gases such as LPG, methane, and smoke, this project enhances safety and convenience through IoT automation._

+_This project includes two notification methods:_

+1)Blynk IoT for remote monitoring and control via a mobile app.

+2)SMS and Call Alerts using the SIM900 GSM module for users without internet access.

 **Features:**

 1)Real-time gas level monitoring using the MQ2 sensor.